tencent cloud

 Core principles:

 Producers and consumers are thread-safe.
-They can be reused and are recommended to be reused for the same topic.
+For the same topic, they can be reused, and it is recommended that they be reused.

 Note:

-If there are many business topics, and multiple clients need to be created, reuse client objects in the following way:
+If a large number of topics exist on the business side and multiple clients need to be created, you can reuse client objects in the following manner:

-1. Reuse the same client for producers or consumers of the same topic respectively.
+1. Reuse the same client object for multiple producers or consumers of the same topic.

-2. If the above approach fails to meet the needs, try reusing the same client for multiple topics.
+2. If the number of clients is still insufficient, try to reuse the same client object for multiple topics.

-Currently, the limits on the number of producers/consumers in TDMQ for Apache Pulsar are as follows:
+The limits on producers/consumers in TDMQ for Apache Pulsar are as follows:

 The number of producers/consumers does not necessarily depend on the business object.
-They can be reused and are uniquely identified by name.
+They are reusable resources and are uniquely identified by name.

-Below is the sample code in Java for message production.
+The following sample code shows Java message production.

-// Get the `serviceURL` access address, token, full topic name, and subscription name from the configuration file (all of which can be copied from the console)
+//Obtain the serviceURL access address, token, full topic name, and subscription name from the configuration file (all can be copied from the console).

 @Value("${tdmq.serviceUrl}")